Solo FounderRole

 Latency & State

 Voice AI is fundamentally a latency and state-management problem.
 A 500ms delay feels like an eternity on a phone call.
-LLMs are stateless text generators, but sales calls require rigid adherence to a script and the ability to instantly halt audio playback when a human interrupts mid-sentence (barge-in).
+LLMs are stateless text generators, but sales calls require rigid adherence to a script and the ability to instantly halt audio playback when a human interrupts mid-sentence — barge-in.
+Every existing solution at the time either had unacceptable latency or poor script control.
+We built our own.

 Engineering Perspective